 Enzymes are biological catalysts, primarily proteins, that speed up chemical reactions within cells.
 They achieve this by lowering the activation energy required for a reaction to occur.
 Each enzyme has a specific three-dimensional structure, including an active site, where the substrate (the molecule the enzyme acts upon) binds.
 This interaction is often described by the "lock-and-key" or "induced-fit" model, highlighting the specificity of enzymes for their substrates.
 The activity of an enzyme is measured by how quickly it can catalyze a reaction, converting substrates into products.
-This rate can be significantly affected by several factors, making enzyme activity a dynamic and carefully regulated process.
+This rate can be significantly affected by several factors, making enzyme activity a dynamic and carefully regulated process Turns out it matters..

 Comprehensive Overview: Factors Influencing Enzyme Activity